MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical-2022.md

 monikerRange: '>=sc-vmm-2022'
 ---

-# Set up logical networks in the VMM fabric
+# Set up logical networks in VMM fabric

 This article describes how to create logical networks in System Center Virtual Machine Manager (VMM).
 VMM offers a simplified flow of logical network creation.
 It supports network types and illustrations in the product based on use cases.